 6. Final steps

-Select the logo and group up (Ctrl+G).
-Duplicate (Ctrl+F) flip vertically and horizontally (Object>Transform>Reflect) and align everything to make it look like an N. Group everything.
+Select the logo and group (Ctrl+G).
+Duplicate, (Ctrl+F) flip vertically and horizontally (Object>Transform>Reflect) and align everything to make it look like an N. Group everything.

-Now we will create a background with the Rectangle Tool (M).
-Make a rectangle that is as big as the artboard (800x600px) in dark blue.
+Now we'll create a background with the Rectangle Tool (M).
+Make a rectangle that's as big as the artboard (800x600px) in dark blue.
 Send it back and center the logo.

-As you see making a logo with this appearance might seem very complicated, but it’s not, it’s just a matter of practice and seeing things from another perspective, that way we will be able to create something amazing using basic shapes.
+As you see making a logo with this appearance might seem very complicated, but it’s not, it’s just a matter of practice and seeing things from another perspective, that way we can create something amazing using basic shapes.

-With simple steps we have achieved a very professional look and hope you found this tutorial useful.
-Now you can create your own designs with the appearance.
+With simple steps we've achieved a very professional look and I hope you found this tutorial useful.
+Now you can create your own designs!

-Try and explore your own style and tell me how it went!
+Try and explore your own style and tell me about it!
 Follow my work through my social media down here!